researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

  process: {
     creatingWhatsX: true|false, //flag that is true if a whatsX need is currently being created
-    logoutInProcess: true|false, //flag that indicates if a logout is currently in process }
+    logoutInProcess: true|false, //flag that indicates if a logout is currently in process
+    initialLoadFinished: true|false, //flag that indicates if the initialLoad has been finished or not
+    loginInProcess: true|false, //flag that indicates if a login is currently in process
+    loginInProcessFor: undefined, //flag that indicates which is user is currently being logged in }
 }
 */